Executive Assistant Certification and Diploma Program Information

 Career Outlook for Executive Assistants

-The U.S. Bureau of Labor Statistics (BLS) reported that executive administrative assistants and secretaries could look to a projected employment growth of 13% from 2010-2020, which was about average.
+The U.S. Bureau of Labor Statistics (BLS) reported that executive administrative assistants and secretaries would see little, if any, growth in employment opportunities from 2012-2022.
 Workers with strong computer skills and their bachelor's degrees were expected to see the best career opportunities.
-Executive administrative assistants and secretaries made an average yearly salary of $50,220 in May 2012, according to the BLS.
+Executive administrative assistants and secretaries made an average yearly salary of $51,870 in May 2013, according to the BLS.

 Related to Executive Assistant Certification